 During the divorce process, temporary support may be ordered depending on the financial circumstances of the spouses.
 At the onset of the case, each spouse fills out a Financial Information Statement in order to determine the needs of the spouses and the children.
 The temporary support will become part of the temporary orders under which the parties live until the divorce is final.

 In Texas, there is a presumption that maintenance is NOT warranted unless certain facts and circumstances are presented to the court.
 That means not every spouse, no matter how long the marriage lasts, is entitled to spousal maintenance.
 There are many factors that determine whether spousal maintenance is appropriate.
-The lawyers at Vaught Law Firm have years of experience dealing with legal matters surrounding divorce, including spousal maintenance.
+The Austin Divorce Lawyer at Vaught Law Firm have years of experience dealing with legal matters surrounding divorce, including spousal maintenance.

 In Texas, there are two types of grounds for divorce, no-fault and fault-based.
 A no-fault divorce simply states that the marriage has become insupportable because of discord and conflict, which destroys the legitimate ends of the marriage relationship, and prevents any reasonable expectation of reconciliation.
 A fault-based divorce alleges the divorce was caused by the behavior of the other spouse.